DavidH-dev93/moderntax-challenge/README.md

 _I want to fill starter boxes_<br>

 Now that member data has been imported, the shipping manager can begin filling boxes.
 Each family member will receive one brush and one replacement head.
 Both the brush and the replacement head must be in the family member's preferred color.
 A starter box can contain a maximum of 2 brushes and 2 replacement heads in any combination of colors.
+The Boxer class has some skeleton methods you can use to get started, and operates on the output of the CsvParser class.

 When the shipping manager presses the starter boxes button, then a number of boxes are output.
 Using the brush preferences example above, box output will be generated in the following format: